 The government of India has made compulsory for every vehicle running on the roads of this country to have at least this insurance.
-This policy provides coverage against legal liabilities which may arise due to injuries, death or property death.
+This policy provides coverage against legal liabilities that may arise due to injuries, death, or property death.

 2. Comprehensive Motor Insurance

-This type of insurance provides coverage for own vehicle for the damages caused to the other person or property.
-This policy also covers the damages which are related to man-made tragedies, such as riots, thefts, vandalism, malicious activities, terrorist activities, etc. In addition to that, it covers damages caused by natural disasters like floods, earthquake, landslides, storm, etc.
+This type of insurance provides coverage for their own vehicle for the damages caused to the other person or property.
+This policy also covers the damages which are related to man-made tragedies, such as riots, thefts, vandalism, malicious activities, terrorist activities, etc. In addition to that, it covers damages caused by natural disasters like floods, earthquakes, landslides, storms, etc.